sschmidt99/wasting_time/README.md

-# Social Media Data Analysis
+# Social Media Usage Data Analysis

 This is a capstone project for Code:You Data Analysis course.
-This project will analyze social media data to discover useful trends related to wasting time on social media.
+This project explores social media usage patterns using a synthetic dataset created with Mockaroo.
+Due to the unavailabilty of publicly accessible, real-world data, Mockaroo was used to generate realistic and ethical synthetic data for analysis.

+**Data Sources**
+The dataset includes fields such as user demograohics, social media activity, and geographical information.
+The data was generated entirely using Mockaroo to ensure privacy and compliance with ethical standards.
+No actual data was utilized.
+For a detailed description of the dataset and its fields, please refer to the [Dataset README.md](#readme-for-dataset).

 **Goal:**
 Help social media users determine if wasting their time on social media is worth it.